yhshim/starter-hugo-academic/content/home/publications.md

       </span>
     </div>
     <div class="expand-content" style="display: none; font-size:90%;text-align: justify;
-  text-justify: inter-word">This paper develops a measure of Capital-Embodied Innovation (CEI).
-The measure counts the number of patents applied to capital goods by matching patent documents with Wikipedia articles on capital goods.
-Using occupation-level variations on the sets of capital goods from O*NET, we document that CEI is biased toward abstract and non-routine occupations.
-Furthermore, we highlight the heterogeneous effects of CEI across the capital-occupation relationship.
-When the capital good performs a similar function as the occupational task (task-substituting capital), the CEI reduces the relative demand for labor.
-In case the capital good performs a different function than the occupation tasks (task-complementing capital), the CEI raises relative demand for labor.
-Abstract occupations have disproportionately more CEI on task-complementing capital than non-abstract occupations.
-A model-based counterfactual implies that the employment growth between the 1980s and the 2010s would be 37% less biased towards abstract-task occupations without CEI.
-The degree of job polarization would have also been lower without CEI. </div>
+  text-justify: inter-word">This paper develops an occupation-level measure of Capital-Embodied Innovation (CEI) by matching patents with capital goods based on their text similarity.
+The impact of CEI on labor demand is heterogeneous, depending on the similarity between capital and occupational tasks.
+Specifically, CEI associated with task-similar capital reduces the relative labor demand, whereas CEI related to task-dissimilar capital raises it.
+Between 1980 and 2015, capital used by high-wage occupations experienced more innovations in task-dissimilar capital and fewer in task-similar capital.
+CEI can explain 51% of the relative wage growth in high-wage occupations and significantly contributes to routine- and abstract-biased labor market changes. </div>
   </div>

 <br>